 Anna Gerberich began her training at Central Pennsylvania Youth Ballet with Marcia Dale Weary.
 In 2004, she was invited by Jean-Pierre Bonnefoux and Patricia McBride to apprentice with the Charlotte Ballet, and in 2005 she was hired into the company.
 Within four years, under Bonnefoux she was promoted to Principal.
 After 11 years with Charlotte Ballet, Anna accepted a position with the Joffrey Ballet.
 At Joffrey she had the opportunity to work with numerous choreographers including John Numier among others.
 Anna received the Pointe Magazine NERDA Award of Promise in 2001 and was awarded the Barbara Weisberger RDA Founders Award of Excellence in 2004.
 In 2014 Anna had the pleasure to appear in the Kennedy Center Honors, performing Balanchine’s Who Cares in acknowledgment to Patricia McBride.

-Emily Proctor, a graduate of The Juilliard School, is marking her tenth season with Aspen Santa Fe Ballet.
+Emily Franc, a graduate of The Juilliard School, is marking her tenth season with Aspen Santa Fe Ballet.
 A native of Raleigh, Emily trained at the North Carolina School of the Arts.
 Prior to joining ASFB, she had the opportunity to tour with Hell’s Kitchen Dance in Aszure Barton’s Come In, which starred Mikhail Baryshnikov.
 Emily was selected as one of Dance Magazine’s “25 to Watch” in 2010.

 “I had career-saving foot surgery that went well.
 I’m so grateful to be back doing what I love, which gives my life a wonderful sense of purpose.”